-Scientists predict there is about a 37 percent chance that an earthquake of at least 8.0 magnitude will strike off the Pacific Northwest coast in the next 50 years.
+Scientists predict there is about a 37% chance that an earthquake of at least 8.0 magnitude will strike off the Pacific Northwest coast in the next 50 years.
 When it occurs, the historic temblor will cause widespread devastation in Oregon.

 In an effort to educate Oregonians to prepare for the Cascadia Earthquake, resulting tsunami and other geohazards, the Oregon State University Extension Service created a free online course that consists of four modules.

 - Module 1 shows the evidence of this disaster, also known as the also as the Cascadia Subduction Zone Event (CSZ).